About the NHFG Commission

 The standing committees are as follows: Legislative, Governance, Sustainability and Strategic Planning, Resources and Infrastructure, and Public Engagement and Education.
 All the committees draw on the knowledge base and experience of assigned Commissioners required under RSA 206:2-a.
 The Commission Chair assigns committee chairs and committee members annually.
 Each committee chair is responsible for coordinating and conducting committee meetings, and reporting to the Commission, as a whole, during monthly meetings.

-• Commissioner Price, Chair; Commissioners: Caveney, DeBow, Hodgson and Green.
+- Commissioner Stohl, Chair; Commissioners: Caveney, DeBow, and McGonagle.

-• Commissioner Hodgdon, Chair; Commissioners: Caveney, DeRosa, Hodgson and Titone.
+- Commissioner Hodgdon, Chair; Commissioners: Caveney, DeRosa, and Stohl.

-• Commissioner Green, Chair; Commissioners: Caveney, DeRosa and Temple.
+- Commissioner DeRosa, Chair; Commissioners: Caveney, Titone, and Temple.

-• Commissioner DeRosa, Chair; Commissioners: DeBow, Hodgdon and Price
+- Commissioner DeRosa, Chair; Commissioners: DeBow, Hodgdon, and Temple

 The Chair also appoints Commissioners to represent the NHFG Commission on two state-level advisory committees: the Lakes Management Advisory Committee and the Rivers Management Advisory Committee.